corda/corda-docs-portal/content/en/apps/payments/payments-agent.md

 ## `PaymentMessages`

-List the agent and system messages for a paymentId.
+List the agent and system messages for a `paymentId`.

 ### Parameters